aring99/docker-compose-project/README.md

 ```

 ### Running the Setup Script
-Once inside the docker-compose-project directory, the setup script needs to be executed to install neccessary software such as Docker and Docker Compose.
+Once inside the docker-compose-project directory, the setup script needs to be executed to install necessary software such as Docker and Docker Compose.
 Execute the command below:
 ```bash
 ./setup_all.sh
 ```